My projects, all around

 I use ArchLinux a lot, and in order to bring my contribution, I adopted some AUR packages.
 This allows me to learn more about maintaining packages, and compilation / installation / packaging topics.
 I mainly package binaries that I use for my PhD, as they are often new and not used a lot.
 Maintaining these packages allow me to quickly set up experimentation platforms based on Arch, as all the needed binaries are already packaged and up to date.

-One day, I was working on LLVM and I noticed that the LLVM distribution of Arch was out of date.
+repo) was out of date.
 This prompted me to become a Package Maintainer in order to help out with the official packages of Arch Linux, and by the same time promote the popular packages that I am maintaining in the AUR to official packages.

 Teaching

 As a PhD student I am sometimes teaching courses on various topics revolving around cybersecurity.
+I also taught a few courses to volunteer students as part of the HackademINT cybersecurity club.
+I make a point of open-sourcing the courses I give:

 Research